 By the way, I’m not suggesting that the foetuses were deposited there by some passing spirit.
 I suspect that my cat had something to do with it.

-For tens of thousands of years hunter-gatherers, and the people of earlier civilizations, would have seen the foetus dreams and the mouse foetuses as connected and meaningful.
+But for tens of thousands of years hunter-gatherers, and the people of earlier civilizations, would have seen the foetus dreams and the mouse foetuses as connected and meaningful.

 We call their thinking ‘superstition’, and we say they lived in a culture of naive self-delusion, one in which they were subservient to manipulating shamans and priests, confused and misled by these ideas about spirits and gods.

 Psychologist C. G. Jung saw such dreams as examples of his proposed principle of ‘synchronicity’.
-In his 1951 Eranos lecture “On Synchronicity” he told the story of a young woman patient he had, who because of her extensive education was so rational in her thinking that he was unable to alter her world view.
+In his 1951 Eranos lecture “On Synchronicity” he told the story of a young woman patient he had, who, because of her extensive education, was so rational in her thinking that he was unable to alter her world view.

 One day, she told him of a dream the night before that had deeply impressed her.
 Someone had given her a piece of jewelry in the form of a beautiful golden scarab.
 Then, says Jung: